AnarchyNinetyNine/DroneWave/README.md

    - [Phase 3: Federated Learning Setup](federated-learning/README.md)
    - [Phase 4: Drone Control Simulation using Microsoft AirSim](Simulation/README.md)

+## How to Contribute

+Contributions are always welcome!
+To contribute:
+1. Fork the repository
+2. Create a feature branch
+3. Submit a Pull Request (PR)

+Please follow [Conventional Commits](https://www.conventionalcommits.org/) for commit messages.

 ## Citation

 If you use this project or the UAV-Gesture dataset in your research, please cite the original dataset paper: